Information is available for 14 self-reported measures of health and care across Australia by Primary Health Network (PHN) area for 2013–14.

 The data reveal in 2013–14:

-- The percentage of adults who said they needed to see a GP but did not ranged from 10% in Northern Sydney to 25% in Western Queensland PHN area
+- The percentage of adults who said they needed to see a GP but did not ranged from 10% in Northern Sydney to 24% in Western NSW PHN area

-- The percentage of adults who said they delayed seeing a GP due to cost varied from 2% in Central and Eastern Sydney to 9% in Murray PHN area
+- The percentage of adults who said they delayed seeing a GP due to cost varied from 2% in Central and Eastern Sydney to 9% in Murray (Vic, NSW) PHN area

-- The percentage of adults who said they saw a medical specialist ranged from 23% in Western Queensland to 41% in Northern Sydney, Nepean Blue Mountains and Gippsland PHN areas.
+- The percentage of adults who said they saw a medical specialist ranged from 28% in Country WA to 41% in Northern Sydney and Nepean Blue Mountains (NSW) PHN areas.

 In 2013–14 in some parts of Australia nearly 10% of people delayed or avoided seeing a GP due to cost.